administer-org/documentation/v2/apps/types/richconfig.md

 ## Bootstrap

-This is the function that Administer provides data with to initiailze your app.
+This is the function that Administer provides data with to initialize your app.

 ::: code-group
 ```luau [Annotation]